Last Updated:

-As the dentist and her assistant initiated the drilling on my hitherto pristine tooth, they spoke in their native tongue, alternating to English whenever walking me through the procedure.
-The television monitor before me was there to distract and comfort patients, but a Nirvana video featuring Kurt Cobain violently thrashing a guitar did nothing of the sort, especially as the buzzing began and nervousness set in.
+The television monitor facing me was there to distract and comfort patients.
+However, a Nirvana video featuring Kurt Cobain violently thrashing a guitar did nothing of the sort, especially as the dental drilling began and my nervousness set in.

 A few minutes later, with a successful and painless filling under my belt and pearly whites to boot, Shawn and I left the modern clinic.
 My bill had only come to about 35 Euros (roughly $40 USD)!
 With those prices, it was no wonder that the waiting room of this clinic had been filled with patients from Scandinavia awaiting dental implants and advanced dental procedures.

-A spontaneous stop into Subotica’s tourist office earlier in the week had introduced us to staff member, Homolya ‘Levy’ Levente.
-Levy’s background, it turned out, was about as diverse as Subotica’s and the Balkans: he speaks Serbian, Hungarian, English, and a smattering of German, and has a mother that comes from Bosnia-Herzegovina and a father from Subotica.
-Just kilometers from Hungary, and once part of the Ottoman and Austro-Hungarian Empires, Subotica’s population is today divided between ethnic Hungarians, Serbians, Croats, and Bunjevci people.
-It is one of Serbia’s largest cities.
+During a spontaneous stop into Subotica’s tourist office earlier in the week, we had met staff member, Homolya ‘Levy’ Levente.
+Levy’s background, it turns out, is practically as diverse as Subotica’s and the Balkans: he speaks Serbian, Hungarian, English, and a smattering of German, and he has a mother who comes from Bosnia-Herzegovina and a father from Subotica.

-Indeed, we will return to Subotica someday.
 And, I won’t be surprised if we spend some planned time in the dentist’s chair the next time we return!

 Subotica City Hall Serbia

 Details of Subotica’s City Hall building (Gradska kuća), which was built between 1908 – 1912.
 Levy, one of Subotica’s tourist office employees, was kind enough to give us a mini tour of the grand building.
-We climbed to the top of the town hall’s tower, and also explored the ornate chamber where Subotica’s City Assembly meets.
+We climbed to the top of the town hall’s tower and also explored the ornate chamber where Subotica’s City Assembly meets.

 Subotica Serbia Town Hall Architecture